gitpod-io/gitpod/docs/self-hosted/install/docker-registry.md

     ```
     Replace `your.registry.com/gitpod` with the domain your registry is available at.

+    > Note that Helm does _not_ merge hierarchies in a single file.
+Please make sure there is only ever _one_ `components` hierarchy or the last one overwrites all previous values.

  2. Login to the registry and safe the authentication
     ```
     mkdir -p secrets